 Here are a few issues that can arise if you start going overboard on self-medicating with cannabis:

-It makes sense, then, that regular use of marijuana can leave you craving it, which can result in problems at work and in your social life.
+It makes sense, then, that the regular use of marijuana can leave you craving it, which may result in problems at work and in your social life.

 Is it safe to combine your natural and prescription meds?